Search

 Acoustic Isolations:

-reducing sound transmission and vibration from the floor above.
+The most efficient method for achieving sound isolation is through the implementation of floating floors, effectively reducing both sound transmission and vibration from the floor above.

-Isolated walls are also an effective way to reduce sound transmission between
+Isolated walls also prove to be highly effective in minimizing sound transmission between rooms.

 Beam Clamp